scttfrdmn/lens/PACKAGE_MANAGER_MIGRATION.md

 - [ ] Update Scoop PR #7267 with new manifest
 - [ ] Calculate source tarball SHA256 for conda
 - [ ] Update Conda PR #31241 with new recipe
-- [ ] Verify both PRs reference aws-ide repository
+- [ ] Verify both PRs reference lens repository
 - [ ] Test installations after PRs are merged

 ---